djpardis/djpardis.github.io/_posts/2025-01-15-revisiting-moneyball.md

 The statistical evidence supports this theory.
 Since the Wild Card era began in 1995, the team with the best regular season record has won the World Series only 8 out of 29 times (a 28% success rate).

 ![World Series winners](/files/pics/blog/2025/wswinners.png){: style="max-width: 500px; display: block; margin: 0 auto;"}
-*World series winners since 1995 and their win-loss records.*
+*World Series winners with best regular season record since 1995 and their win-loss records.*

 The Oakland A's themselves became the perfect case study for this phenomenon.
 From 2000 to 2003, they averaged 98 wins per season, yet lost in the Division Series (first round of the playoffs) each of the four years, with each series going the full five games.